-Sexual violence and sexual harassment can occur between two children of any age and sex.
+Sexual violence, harmful sexual behaviour and sexual harassment can occur between two children of any age and sex.
 It can also occur through a group of children sexually assaulting or sexually harassing a single child or group of children.

-Children who are victims of sexual violence and sexual harassment will likely find the experience stressful and distressing.
+Children who are victims of sexual violence, harmful sexual behaviour and sexual harassment will likely find the experience stressful and distressing.
 This will, likely, adversely affect their educational attainment.
-Sexual violence and sexual harassment exist on a continuum and may overlap, they can occur online and offline (both physical and verbal) and are never acceptable.
+Sexual violence, harmful sexual behaviour and sexual harassment exist on a continuum and may overlap, they can occur online and offline (both physical and verbal) and are never acceptable.
 It is important that all victims are taken seriously and offered appropriate support.